jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 in a straight line; or, if it is preferred, their accelerations depend only on the differences of their velocities and the differences of their co-ordinates, and not on the abso- lute values of these velocities and co-ordinates.

-If this principle is true for relative accelerations, or rather for differences of acceleration, by combining it with the law of reaction we shall deduce that it is true for absolute ac- celerations.
+If this principle is true for relative accelerations, or rather for differences of acceleration, by combining it with the law of reaction we shall deduce that it is true for absolute accelerations.
 It remains to be seen how we can prove that differences of acceleration depend only on differences of velocities and co-ordinates; or, to speak in mathematical language, that these differences of co-ordinates satisfy differential equations of the second order.

-Can this proofrelative and absolute motion.
-127
-be deduced from experiment or from à priori conditions?
+Can this proof be deduced from experiment or from à priori conditions?

-Remembering what we have said before, the reader will give his own answer.
-Thus enunciated, in fact, the prin- ciple of relative motion curiously resembles what I called above the generalised principle of inertia; it is not quite the same thing, since it is a question of differences of co- ordinates, and not of the co-ordinates themselves.
+The principle of relative motion curiously resembles what I called above the generalised principle of inertia; it is not quite the same thing, since it is a question of differences of coordinates, and not of the co-ordinates themselves.

 The new principle teaches us something more than the old, but the same discussion applies to it, and would lead to the same conclusions.
 We need not recur to it.

+## Newton’s Argument

-Newton’s Argument.—Here we find a very important and even slightly disturbing question.
-I have said that the principle of relative motion was not for us simply a result of experiment; and that à priori every contrary hypothesis would be repugnant to the mind.
+The principle of relative motion was not just a result of experiment. à priori every contrary hypothesis would be repugnant to the mind.

 But, then, why is the principle only true if the motion of the movable axes is uniform and in a straight line?
 It seems that it should be imposed upon us with the same force if the motion is accelerated, or at any rate if it reduces to a uniform rotation.

-In these two cases, in fact, the principle is not true.
+In these 2 cases, in fact, the principle is not true.
 I need not dwell on the case in which the motion of the axes is in a straight line and not uniform.
 The paradox does not bear a moment’s examination.

-If I am in a railway carriage, and if the train, striking againstscience and hypothesis 128 any obstacle whatever, is suddenly stopped, I shall be projected on to the opposite side, although I have not been directly acted upon by any force.
+If I am in a railway carriage, and if the train, striking against any obstacle whatever, is suddenly stopped, I shall be projected on to the opposite side, although I have not been directly acted upon by any force.

 There is nothing mysterious in that, and if I have not been subject to the action of any external force, the train has experienced an external impact.
 There can be nothing paradoxical in the relative motion of two bodies being disturbed when the motion of one or the other is modified by an external cause.

 Nor need I dwell on the case of relative motion referring to axes which rotate uniformly.
 If the sky were for ever covered with clouds, and if we had no means of observing the stars, we might, nevertheless, conclude that the earth turns round.

 We should be warned of this fact by the flattening at the poles, or by the experiment of Foucault’s pendulum.
 And yet, would there in this case be any meaning in saying that the earth turns round?

 If there is no absolute space, can a thing turn without turning with respect to something; and, on the other hand, how can we admit Newton’s conclusion and believe in absolute space?

 But it is not sufficient to state that all possible solutions are equally unpleasant to us.

 We must analyse in each case the reason of our dislike, in order to make our choice with the knowledge of the cause.
-The long discussion which follows must, therefore, be excused.relative and absolute motion.
+The long discussion which follows must, therefore, be excused.
-129

 Let us resume our imaginary story.
 Thick clouds hide the stars from men who cannot observe them, and even are ignorant of their existence.
 How will those men know that the earth turns round?
 No doubt, for a longer period than did our ancestors, they will regard the soil on which they stand as fixed and immovable!

 They will wait a much longer time than we did for the coming of a Coper- nicus; but this Copernicus will come at last.
 How will he come?
 In the first place, the mechanical school of this world would not run their heads against an absolute con-